 SCHULTZE, Benjamin.
 Sonnenburg (now Słonsk in Poland) 1689 — 25.11.1760.
 German Missionary and Precursor of Indology.
 In India 1719-43.
 From Sonnenburg in Neumark.
 After studies of Theology at Halle (from 1711) he joined the Lutheran Trankebar Mission in 1719 and participated in the conclusion of the Tamil Bible.
+Ordained priest in Trankebar 1720.
 He did not get well along with his colleagues and left the mission in 1726.
 He settled down in Cuddalore, Pulicat, and in 1728 in Vepery, Madras, and worked as a teacher and missionary for the English Society for Promoting Christian Knowledge.
+Learned Telugu in Madras.
 Returned to Germany in 1743 because of health problems.
-He lived in Halle and participated in the preparation of Tamil and Telugu types and in printing of parts of the Bible with them.
-He knew Tamil, Hindustani, and Telugu, and wrote much on and in Telugu, but most of his works remained in manuscripts.
+He becamedirector of orphan housein Halle and participated in the preparation of Tamil and Telugu types and in printing of parts of the Bible with them.
+He knew Tamil, Hindustani, and Telugu and wrote much on and in Telugu, but major part of his works remained in manuscripts.

 Schultze is rather controversial figure and the value of his work has been deemed in different ways.
 His colleagues accused him for deficient linguistic competence.
 His Gramm.
 Hindostanica includes the Persian alphabet and transcription and an account of Devanagari, but he did not understand retroflexes and the ergative ne construction of transitive verbs.He noted the similarity of numerals in Sanskrit and some European languages.

 Publications: A collection of Tamil hymns, 1723; transl. the Old Testament into Tamil, 1725; later on transl. the New Testament into Telugu and parts of the Bible into Dakhni.